Apple Picking Orchards in Westchester County, NY

-Apple picking and weekend hayrides start September 6, 2017 from 10am-5pm.
+Apple picking and weekend hayrides start early in September from 10am-5pm.
 You can also pick your own pumpkins right from the vine through November.
 Check out the details on the apple varieties and other items here.

 Wilkens Fruit & Fir Farm (Yorktown)

 1335 White Hill Road, Yorktown Heights (914) 245-5111 wilkensfarm.com

 Believe it or not, this year, they are celebrating their 101st harvest!
 Wilkens Fruit and Fir farm offers a dozen varieties of apples, available at different times of the year.
 Check out the calendar here where you can find the apple varieties available each week.